-All employers regard GCSE English Language and GCSE English Literature as a sign that you can communicate effectively.
+All employers regard a GCSE in English Language and Literature as a sign that you can communicate effectively.
 English is vital for entry into many careers and all Higher Education institutions.

 For further information please contact: Miss A Watts - Head of English